File For Emergency Custody in Virginia

 - Neglect – the guardian does not show any interest or attention towards the minor child he/ she has custody to.
 This can be shown in a number of ways.
 These may include:

-- The child’s clothes;
+- The juvenile’s clothes;

-- The child’s shelter;
+- The juvenile’s shelter;

-- The child’s nutrition and physical health;
+- The juvenile’s nutrition and physical health;

-- The child’s mental health;
+- The juvenile’s mental health;

 - The guardian does not provide medical or dental attention; and

-If you need a Virginia Child Custody lawyer to help you with your Child Custody case in Virginia, call us at 888-437-7747.
-Our Virginia Child Custody attorneys can help you.
+If you need a Virginia Emergency Child Custody lawyer to help you with your Child Custody case in Virginia, call us at 888-437-7747.
+Our Virginia Emergency Child Custody attorneys can help you.